 For me this has been an ongoing discussion for the last decade, a fair chunk of which has been with a good friend of mine, James Duncan.

-- Tom writing and releasing a wiki from scratch in under 25 mins (2006).
+- Tom writing and releasing a new form of wiki from scratch to live on web in under 25 mins (2006).

-- James demonstrating true portability between multiple installations (2007).
+- James demonstrating true portability of a running application between multiple Zimki installations (2007).

 The important part of this tale is that we showed that building an ecosystem of utility computing providers, with simple portability of applications and code between those providers, was technically feasible.
 Such an ecosystem is what I call a competitive utility computing market.

-Whilst, open standards (as in APIs & data formats) are necessary to achieve portability, they are not sufficient to achieve this.
-You need to have not only open standards, but multiple providers and assurance that portability is possible.
+Whilst, "open" standards (as in APIs & data formats) are necessary to achieve portability, they are not sufficient to achieve this.
+You need to have not only common APIs, but multiple providers and assurance that portability is possible i.e. semantic interoperability.
 Open source provides the fastest means of operationally achieving this and gaining adoption.
 The provision of an open sourced environment at any level of the stack (from SaaS to FaaS to HaaS, or any of the other aaS's) is what I refer to as an open sourced standard.

 With an open sourced standard you can become a provider by either installing the standard (it is by definition a fully working stand alone environment) or by creating your own version which complies with all the primitives of the standard.

-The standard provides a means of ensuring compliance between environments.
+The standard provides a means of ensuring compliance between environments through monitoring.

-The open SDK of GoogleAppEngine (GAE) is a potential open sourced standard.
+The open SDK of GoogleAppEngine (GAE) is the potential beginning of an open sourced standard, assuming someone turns it into a fully functioning and scaleable open source system.
 Any application built to work in the open SDK of GAE will work on any provider's environment which complies with the open SDK of GAE.